 - Keep essentials only out on the desk and grouped together.

-A minimalist home is fundamentally about simplifying things down and good organization more than anything else.
+A minimalist home design is fundamentally about simplifying things down and good organization more than anything else.
 Then it comes down to the design style.
 But regardless of your style or what you class as a minimalistic home hopefully these tips will help!

 Featured Image Source: Pexels